-Prescribed Bodies Corporates (PBC) are corporations that have been formed to represent the Rainforest Aboriginal people who have had determinations of Native Title on their traditional lands.
-PBCs become RNTBCs when they are registered with the National Native Title Tribunal.
-They are the first point of contact for Native Title matters.
+Prescribed bodies corporate (PBCs) are corporations that have been formed to represent the Rainforest Aboriginal Peoples who have had determinations of native title on their traditional lands.
+PBCs become registered native title bodies corporate (RNTBCs) when they are registered with the National Native Title Tribunal.
+They are the first point of contact for native title matters.

-You can get in touch with Rainforest Aboriginal people in the Wet Tropics World Heritage Area by contacting the following organisations (current July 2017).
-Some organisations have their own websites with contact information, or you can search for their contact details on the Office of the Registrar of Indigenous Corporations (ORIC) website.
+You can get in touch with Rainforest Aboriginal Peoples in the Wet Tropics World Heritage Area by contacting the following organisations (current July 2017).
+Some organisations have their own websites with contact information, or you can search for their contact details via the Office of the Registrar of Indigenous Corporations.

-Land Councils are recognised as Native Title Representative Bodies (NTRB) under the Native Title Act 1993 and play an important role in protecting and securing native title interests for Rainforest Aboriginal people.
+Land councils are recognised as native title representative bodies under the Native Title Act 1993 and play an important role in protecting and securing native title interests for Rainforest Aboriginal Peoples.

 There are two Aboriginal shire councils within the Wet Tropics World Heritage Area that are now local governments under the Local Government Act 2009:

 Aboriginal shire councils are responsible for essential services, infrastructure and housing.
 They have a strong commitment to ensuring essential community services are available and accessible to all members of the community.